Gates Foundation: Open access policy

 In November 2014, the Gates Foundation announced that they were adopting an open-access (OA) policy for publications and data, "to enable the unrestricted access and reuse of all peer-reviewed published research funded by the foundation, including any underlying data sets".
 Its terms have been called the most stringent among similar OA policies.
 As of January 1, 2015, their Open Access policy is effective for all new agreements.
 In March 2017, it was confirmed that the open access policy, Gates Open Research, would be based on the same initiative launched in 2016 by Wellcome Trust in their Wellcome Open Research policy launched in partnership with F1000 Research.

 The Gates Foundation supported Our World in Data, one of the world's largest open-access publications.
 Bill Gates called the publication his "favorite website".

 In 2024, the Gates Foundation announced a "preprint-centric" open access policy, and their intention to stop paying article-processing charges.

 Funds for grants in developing countries

-The following table lists the BMGF's committed funding as recorded in their International Aid Transparency Initiative (IATI) publications.
-The BMGF announced in October 2013 that it would join the IATI.
-The IATI publications only include a subset of BMGF grants (mainly excluding grants to developed countries), and contain few grants before 2009 (which are entirely excluded from the table).
-The BMGF states on the IATI Registry site that "reporting starts from 2009 and excludes grants related to our US programs and grants that if published could harm our employees, grantees, partners, or the beneficiaries of our work".
+The following table lists the Gates Foundation's committed funding as recorded in their International Aid Transparency Initiative (IATI) publications.
+The foundation announced in October 2013 that it would join the IATI.
+The IATI publications only include a subset of Gates Foundation grants (mainly excluding grants to developed countries), and contain few grants before 2009 (which are entirely excluded from the table).
+The foundation states on the IATI Registry site that "reporting starts from 2009 and excludes grants related to our US programs and grants that if published could harm our employees, grantees, partners, or the beneficiaries of our work".